"May my mind come alive today

 Until, that is, the world was discovered to be round.

 This is the power of a paradigm formed from human understanding, vantage points and beliefs.
-It is a deeply powerful framework of understanding based on belief that profoundly influences what we see, how we personally or collectively understand and interpret our experiences and the world around us.
+It is a deeply powerful framework of understanding based on belief which profoundly influences what we see as well as how we personally and collectively interpret our experiences and the world around us.
 Understood in this way, the information = healing paradigm is a collective paradigm we operate from that deeply influences our approach to, and understanding of, healing itself.

 Leaving The Shore